Our curriculum is ambitious, diverse and research driven

 At Hunsbury Park Primary School, we recognise the importance of science in everyday life.
-Our Science curriculum is aspirational, knowledge-rich, diverse and inclusive.
+Our Science curriculum is ambitious, aspirational, knowledge-rich, diverse and inclusive.

 Our goal for science is for our children to be curious about the world and understand how it affects their everyday lives.
 We endeavour to foster children’s natural desire to be inquisitive, question why things happen and understand the way things work, enabling a deep understanding of the world they live in.
 We develop this through the key concepts of Investigation, Observation and Cause and Consequence.

 As scientists, children will acquire key scientific knowledge (both substantive and disciplinary) through practical scientific enquiries, wherever possible, and we endeavour to develop children’s understanding of the nature, processes and methods of science through the scientific enquiries of:

 We strive for our children to understand the role and importance of scientists in our society.
 We want them to use the knowledge and enquiry skills they gain to help guide their choices in the future, ensure that they are ready for Secondary School and beyond and understand the uses and implications of science, today and for the future.
 Therefore, they will be able to make confident, meaningful links between their learning, the wider curriculum and the real world.

 Science has been carefully planned following the National Curriculum.
 It is an ambitious, knowledge-rich curriculum that is carefully constructed to ensure children develop a solid understanding of scientific concepts and knowledge.

 Content is specified in detail and is sequenced in such a way that it is taught to be remembered and not just encountered, with retrieval opportunities built in to every lesson.
 Children make use of knowledge organisers for each unit which outline the key knowledge and the vocabulary that will be explicitly taught in a particular unit of work.
 These are also sent home to inform parents and enable them to support with their children’s knowledge development and help them to remember more.